xtcnd3/btree-framework/README.md

 Introduction

 The btree-framework is aimed at programmers that are looking for associative data container classes capable of handling data sets at a very large scale.
 Said data containers are coming with an interface similar to the existing STL container classes map, multimap, set and multiset.
-Furthermore, iterators, with a random access qualifier enabled, are supported, which ought to allow for a quick interchange between this framework and the STL container.
+Furthermore, iterators, with a random access qualifier enabled, are supported, which ought to allow for a quick interchange between this framework and existing STL containers.
 Also, an array type, that isn't suffering from any slow down when data is inserted or removed at the beginning of the list, is available.
 This array type has an interface similar to the STL class vector.

 Contents

-1) Where to start
+1. Where to start
-2) How to build this framework
+2. How to build this framework
-2.1) Linux
+2.1.
+Linux
-2.2) Windows
+2.2.
+Windows
-2.3) build flags
+2.3. build flags
-2.4) What has to be included
+2.4.
+What has to be included
-3) Feedback
+3. Feedback
-3.1) What increases the chances that I will respond to your email 3.1.1) A proper subject, which tells the context of what I am going to find in your email's body.
+3.1.
+What increases the chances that I will respond to your email 3.1.1.
+A proper subject, which tells the context of what I am going to find in your email's body.
-3.1.2) An email body that gets to the point of what you want to say.
+3.1.2.
+An email body that gets to the point of what you want to say.
-3.2) What decreases the chances that I will respond to your email 3.2.1) An empty or useless subject.
+3.2.
+What decreases the chances that I will respond to your email 3.2.1.
+An empty or useless subject.
-3.2.2) Email content that is confusing or off topic.
+3.2.2.
+Email content that is confusing or off topic.
-3.2.3) Content that has been covered by the documentation or is too obvious to warrant a reply.
+3.2.3.
+Content that has been covered by the documentation or is too obvious to warrant a reply.
-3.2.4) Improper english.
+3.2.4.
+Improper english.

-1) Where to start
+1. Where to start

 The folder ./doc contains an open office document file called "btree programmer guide.odt".
 That documentation explains this b-tree framework in detail, but only a sub set of sections is required to understand to get started.
 See below: